andornaut/til/docs/retro-games.md

 Kirby & The Amazing Mirror
 Kirby - Nightmare in Dream Land
 Legend of Zelda, The - The Minish Cap
+Lord of the Rings, The - The Two Towers
 Mario Kart - Super Circuit
 Mario & Luigi - Superstar Saga
 Megaman - Battle Network 3 - Blue Version